nfdi4plants/ARC-specification/ARC specification.md

 - While workflows typically are (and should be) *generic*, i.e. a single workflow can be applied to different data of the same type, this is not a requirement.
 It is allowed to hard-code assay file paths and other parameters if workflow reusability is not a priority.

-- It is highly recommended that tool descriptions contain a reproducible execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/07-containers/index.html) container description.
+- It is highly recommended that tool descriptions contain a reproducible execution environment description in the form of a [Docker](https://www.commonwl.org/user_guide/topics/using-containers.html) container description.

 - It is expected that workflow and tool descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

+### Metadata

-- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as [CWL metadata](https://www.commonwl.org/user_guide/17-metadata/index.html).
+- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as [CWL metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html).

 ## Run Description